jbastide/marvel-demo-app/README.md

 2. Customize marvel.rb to retrieve the comic you want.
   - Enter in a unique comic ID.
 Try a number between 1-400.
 Check the live interactive Marvel API if you want to find a specific comic.
-3. Add your public and private keys to marvel.rb (WARNING: Don't commit this to source control!!!)
+3. Add your public and private keys to marvel.rb (WARNING: Don't commit your private key to source control!!!)

 ## Run
 1. `ruby marvel.rb`